cakephp/docs/en/tutorials-and-examples/cms/articles-controller.rst

 Update Validation Rules for Articles
 ====================================

-Up until this point our Articles had no validation on them.
+Up until this point our Articles had no input validation done.
 Lets fix that by using :ref:`a validator <validating-request-data>`::

     // src/Model/Table/ArticlesTable.php